 If you are using an integrated Intel Graphic processor to render the video, try switching to the discrete graphics card installed in your system.

 Once you have set the preferred graphics adapter to the dedicated GPU, try to export the video and check for any improvements.

 5. Other solutions to try

 - Check the amount of free space on your hard drive.
 Make sure you change the output drive if the current drive is low on space.

-- If the files were added from a secondary device, make sure it is still connected and remains connected until the video is exported.
+- If the files were added from a secondary device, ensure they are still connected until the video is exported.

-Following the steps in this article should help you to resolve video export issue sin Movavi Video Editor.
+Following this article’s steps should help you resolve the video export issues in Movavi Video Editor.
 Do let us know which solution worked for you in the comments.